 Kampala is one of the fastest developing cities in Africa and to cater to for the demand, several new international schools have opened since the beginning of this century.

-Due to the vast quantities of oil and gas hidden below the staggeringly beautiful landscape of Uganda, Kampala has left the war-torn city of the 1980’s behind and is now a happy place to be an expat, offering some of the most spectacular wild life in Africa, as well as the modern essentials of international schools and shopping malls.
+Due to the vast quantities of oil and gas hidden below the staggeringly beautiful landscape of Uganda, Kampala has left the war-torn city of the 1980’s well behind and is now a happy place to be an expat, offering some of the most spectacular wild life in Africa, as well as the modern essentials of international schools and shopping malls.

-It may have changed enormously over the last 30 years but this country is still attached to the memories of ‘Empire’ as it was a British protectorate until 1962.
+It may have changed enormously over the last 30 years but this country is still attached to the memories of ‘Empire’ as it remained a British protectorate until 1962.
 Even now, you drive on the left-hand side, learn English in school and, probably, drink tea.
 However, this is Africa and you also have to navigate the obstacles of endless potholes and manhole covers on the roads (not long ago, the daughter of a famous BBC journalist was swallowed up by one and had to be rescued with a rope) and be content to live largely on tropical fruit.

 When you move abroad, as a family (whatever your point of departure), the priorities have to be around where to live and how to make sure that your children get the best education on offer.
 In Kampala, the housing options for expat families (given that the breadwinner is pulling down a decent salary) tend to be found in two areas.

 The most upmarket, in social and economic terms, is Muyenga (known as Tank Hill locally), which is often the choice of diplomats and top of the tree businessmen.
 The most obvious alternative is Kololo, with its somewhat flash villas and a golf club.
 An important extra consideration is the distance from Kabira Country Club, which is the hub of expatriate social life.
 Other possibilities are Mbuya with its stunning views and Nagaru which, again, has the advantage of being within easy reach of the Country Club.